-In dicates required question

-1. Email

-2. Full Name:

-3. Permanent Address:
+4. Permanent Address:

-4. Local Address (if different from permanent address):
+5. Local Address (if different from permanent address):

-5. In which COUNTY will you reside in during the 2023-2024 academic year?
+- In which COUNTY will you reside in during the 2024-2025 academic year?
 (Examples: Mecklenburg, Union, Cabarrus, Iredell etc.).
-Reminder: Placements close to home are not guaranteed.
-7 6.
-Please upload a copy of your unofficial transcript Files submitted: 7.
-All students must arrange their own transportation to field agencies.
+Reminder: Placements close to home are not guaranteed. - 7.
+Please upload a copy of your unofficial transcript

+8. All students must arrange their own transportation to practicum agencies.
 Will you have a reliable car available for transportation?

-4 Mark only one oval.
-Yes No 8.
-If you will not have a reliable car, please explain how you will arrange for transportation.
+9. If you will not have a reliable car, please explain how you will arrange for transportation.